ThisTestUser/FarLandsChronicles/Chapter 4 - The Far Lands in Three Dimensions (1.12.2)/Part 1 - The Sky Far Lands.md

 ![SFartherT5](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/SFartherT5.png)

-It is important to remember that transitions only happen within the vertex far lands area, when the low noise and high noise overflow on all 3 axises.
+It is important to remember that transitions only happen within the vertex far lands area.
+Below are two examples of a transition between two variations of the vertex far lands, which does not affect terrain outside of the vertex far lands.

 ![SFartherT6](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/SFartherT6.png)